jmc529/RSA/README.md

-This repository holds an implmentation of the RSA algorithm using [LUA](https://www.lua.org).
+This repository holds an implmentation of the RSA cryptosystem using [LUA](https://www.lua.org) and [Python](https://www.python.org).
 Since Lua doesn't use arbitrary-precision numbers, it is an extremely limited implementation.